 Advanced Cardiac Life Support (ACLS) Instructor Course

-Intended Audience: Do you have a passion for teaching?
+Intended Audience: Wondering what makes great Heart & Stroke foundation instructor candidates?
+Do you have a passion for teaching?
 Are you committed to saving lives?
-If you are motivated to teach, you have a track record of delivering engaging learning, you are committed to excellence so that students learn the skills and get them right, you are organized and detailed so that students get the information they need when they need it, you are perfect candidate for this course!
-Some Canadians become instructors because they want to lead their colleagues in more effective skills training and positive patient outcomes.
-Others want to make a difference in their community so that more people feel confident and able to respond when they see an emergency.
-When you become an instructor, you become more than an educator.
-You join a community of difference-makers, create more awareness among Canadians.
-Teaching someone today can change so many people’s lives in the future!
+If you are motivated to teach, you have a track record of delivering engaging learning, you are committed to excellence so that students learn the skills and get them right, you are organized and detailed so that students get the information they need when they need it, you are a perfect candidate for this course!

 It is important that you book your course on the First Aid Plus website first.
 This will ensure that you will get all the materials and pre-requisites before attending the class.
 After registering on the First Aid Plus you will receive an email with further instructions.
 To do this course, you must be at least 18 years old.

 Becoming an ACLS instructor is rewarding and challenging.
 To be an instructor candidate, you should exemplify integrity, demonstrate strong ethics, communicate clearly, and model a dedication to quality of training.
 The individual should be motivated by a commitment to lifelong learning and who possess a desire and willingness to help others apply skills and knowledge to advance their performance, confidence, and effectiveness.

 Heart & Stroke instructors must meet specific qualifications and undergo an application, approval, training, and monitoring process.

 When you apply, we will guide you through the process with step-by-step instructions.
 Here is an overview: